Brand Names: Kyprolis

-Carfilzomib can harm an unborn baby or cause birth defects if the mother or the father is using this medicine.
+Carfilzomib can harm an unborn baby if the mother or the father is using this medicine.

 - If you are a woman, do not use carfilzomib if you are pregnant.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.